 Conversations and Learning

 Conversation - a talk, especially an informal one, between two or more people, in which news and ideas are exchanged

-But I´d pose that a conversation doesn´t need to happen between a teacher and a student, or to happen in class, or with a clipboard and a conferencing rubric for learning to occur.
-Not to discount conferencing and other similar exchanges as powerful mechanisms for learning, that involve a conversation along with other layers.
+But I´d pose that a conversation doesn´t need to happen between a teacher and a student, or to happen in class, or with a clipboard and a conferencing rubric, for learning to occur.
+Not to discount conferencing and other similar exchanges as powerful mechanisms for learning.
 These are indeed important.
-But I´d pose that, if used as a title, learning conversations could be applied at a broader level to encompass a diversity of conversation formats.
+Though there are other layers involved alongside any conversational element.
+And there is often some sort of particular learning agenda.

 Our discipline was really just conversation.